 There a couple of ways that you can get more help.
 First, you are in the right place.
 We have lots of resources for parents, and our biggest one of the year is available right now:

-You can get on the waitlist here, it starts soon and is designed to give parents key steps they can take to start helping their extreme picky eater or kids with PFD start to eat new foods and have mealtimes be way less stressful.
+You can sign up for the workshop here, it is designed to give parents key steps they can take to start helping their extreme picky eater or kids with PFD start to eat new foods and have mealtimes be way less stressful.

 Second, is to get a feeding therapy evaluation.
 If you need a doctor’s referral, and your doctor won’t budge, get a second and third opinion.
 But, in many cases, you can simply schedule your own evaluation.